wiaidp/R-package-SSA-Predictor/README.md

 Getting started: Pull the project from GitHub and install in a local folder.
-In this folder: Open the R project by clicking the project icon (M-SSA\_package.Rproj) located in the main repository.
+In this folder: Open the R project by clicking the project icon (M-SSA\_package.Rproj).
 This will launch the project in RStudio and automatically set paths to functions and data.
 From there, load any tutorial file from the `M-SSA Tutorials' sub-folder and run the code.
 Tutorials are arranged in order of increasing complexity.